facuellarg/go-guide/readme.md

 ```

 ##### Range and Close
-Sender can *close* a channel to notify that no more values will be sent, and receiver can  test whether a channel is close using a second variable.
+You can *close* a channel to notify that no more values will be sent it in it channel, and receiver can  test whether a channel is closed using a second variable.

 ```Go
 v, ok := <-ch

 ```
-ok if false if there are no more values to receive and the channel is closed.
+ok is false if there are no more values to receive and the channel is closed.

 you can loop a channel with *range* and receive its value with a variable in the right side.